“Top-notch surf, yoga, spa and healthy food at this tiny hotel in an utterly romantic setting in unspoilt southern Nicoya Peninsula”

 - Bugs and beasties - you're in the jungle after all

 Our top tips

-You don't have to dress up as it's very informal - shorts are fine for the restaurant in the evenings - but you might want to bring something smart as the surroundings are so elegant.
-If you're staying during the Green Season pack some slightly warmer clothes, and a waterproof.”
+You don't have to dress up as it's very informal - shorts are fine for the restaurant - but you might some light long sleeves for the evening.
+During the Green Season, pack some slightly warmer clothes and a waterproof.”

 - Boutique Hotel

 - Closed: 18 Oct 2018 - 30 Oct 2018

 - Pet Friendly

 - Disabled Access